Sim4n6/Slack_handler/README.md

 - [ ] add images for testing [ntfs-specimens](https://github.com/dfirlabs/ntfs-specimens) or [dfvfs-test-data](https://github.com/log2timeline/dfvfs/tree/master/test_data)
 - [ ] add license for the testing image
 - [ ] add tests <---- (working on this...)
-- [x] add more docstrings to all methods and functions
 - [ ] specify more informations about the slack being extracted (btw allocated size file and last cluster)
 - [ ] document ram slack and disk slack (mention no volume slack yet)
 - [ ] check again this [conversation](https://open-source-dfir.slack.com/archives/CBG3B0Y82/p1603636784070600)
-- [x] add dump directory name to argument "--dump"

 ## Special Thanks fly to